mdedetrich/stripe-scala/README.md

   "org.mdedetrich" %% "stripe-scala" % "1.0.0-SNAPSHOT"
 )
 ```

+## TODO for release
+- [ ] Add all operations for all endpoints
+- [ ] Add tests
+- [ ] Shade jawn/scala-uri/enumeratum if possible.
+These dependencies don't need to be exposed to users
+- [x] Figure out how to deal with list collections
+- [x] Figure out how to deal with error handling
+- [x] Provide default methods for models so that building them is nicer
+- [ ] Implement a single instance of all operation types to figure out if there are any potential issues
+  - [x] get
+  - [x] create
+  - [ ] update
+  - [x] list
+  - [x] delete
+- [ ] Release another branch for Play Json 2.5
+- [ ] Clean up/refactor code (still a lot of duplication)

 ## Usage
 Stripe Api key and url endpoint are provided implicitly by using the `org.mdedetrich.stripe.ApiKey` and `org.mdedetrich.stripe.Endpoint`